Planning Tips

 When you first get engaged, it can be overwhelming trying to navigate exactly what you need to make your day perfect!
-There are a number of different vendors who seem to do the same thing, so how can you be sure to hire exactly what you need.
-Nobody wants to spend too much and overlap services nor leave a gaping hole in services either.
+Several different vendors who seem to do the same thing, so how can you be sure to hire exactly what you need?
+Nobody wants to spend too much and overlap services or leave a gaping hole in services either.
 With many different vendors in the wedding industry, here is the difference between a Floral Designer, an Event Designer, a Wedding Planner, and a Wedding Coordinator.

 Floral designer

 Floral design is the process of selecting the individual blooms and determining what style of centerpieces, bouquets, etc. will be included in the event and how they will flow with the overall event design.
-Typically, the floral designer will arrive in time to set up their centerpieces, design any floral installations, drop off those lovely bouquets and be on their way.
-They are not there to make sure the rest of the wedding runs smooth, that the cake was delivered, or that the catering staff as arrived in time for cocktail hour.
+Typically, the floral designer will arrive in time to set up their centerpieces, design any floral installations, drop off those lovely bouquets, and be on their way.
+They are not there to make sure the rest of the wedding runs smoothly, that the cake is delivered, or that the catering staff has arrived in time for cocktail hour.

 Lansing Florist